-- Develop and deliver a series of professional development sessions. - Provide personalized resume, cover letter and interview support. - Assist students with effectively marketing themselves to employers. - Promote co-op programs to related industries. - Assess suitability of co-op positions, in consultation with the academic departments, if necessary. - Facilitate the student job application, interview and job offer process. - Monitor co-op terms through work site visits. - Mediate between employers and co-op students, when required. - Provide employer feedback to academic departments on the content and direction of the academic programs and employer needs. - Develop promotional materials to promote co-op to employers and potential students. - Manage projects that raise the awareness of the Mount's co-op program. - Provide ongoing assessment of co-operative education programs. - Ensure CEWIL Canada national accreditation standards are maintained.
+- Develop and deliver a series of professional development sessions. - Provide personalized resume, cover letter and interview support. - Assist students with effectively marketing themselves to employers. - Promote the internship program to related industries. - Assess suitability of internship positions, in consultation with the academic departments, if necessary. - Facilitate the student job application, interview and job offer process. - Monitor internship work terms through work site visits. - Mediate between employers and interns, when required. - Provide employer feedback to academic departments on the content and direction of the academic programs and employer needs. - Develop promotional materials to promote the internship program to employers and potential students. - Manage projects that raise the awareness of the Bachelor of Arts and Science internship program. - Provide ongoing assessment of the Bachelor of Arts and Science internship program.

-Co-op Student Services
+Internship Student Services

-As a co-op student, you will have access to a number of resources provided by the Co-op Office to help guide you along your co-op journey.
+As an intern, you will have access to a number of resources provided by the Co-op Office to help guide you through the internship process.
 Your number one resource is the co-op team.
 You can always call, email or stop by the Co-op Office with questions or concerns.